moonbitlang/async/README.md

 - although internally `moonbitlang/async` may use OS threads to perform some IO job, user code can only utilize one hardware processor

+There are several other points to notice when using this library:

+- At most one task can read/write to socket etc. at anytime, to avoid race condition.
+If multiple reader/writer is desired, you should create a dedicated worker task for reading/writing and use `@async.Queue` to distribute/gather data